 This accelerated degree program is for undergraduate students in select mathematics, science and technology majors.
 This five-year program is one of only a few nationwide and the first in the region.
 It gives students the ability to earn both a bachelor's degree in their chosen major, a minor in business administration and a Master of Business Administration degree from Marquette's Graduate School of Management.

-The following arts and sciences undergraduate STEM programs are currently available with the five-year BS/MBA option:
+The following arts and sciences ADP STEM programs are currently available with a BS/MBA option:

 - Biochemistry and Molecular Biology

 - Computer Science